 - Purchase the complete Expat Arrivals Thailand Guide (PDF)

-Thai people are known all over the world for their friendly nature and rich cultural heritage which they are extremely proud of.
-As with any other destination, however, expats can expect a degree of culture shock in Thailand.
+The people of Thailand are known all over the world for their friendly nature and rich cultural heritage, which they are extremely proud of.
+As with any other destination, though, expats can expect a degree of culture shock in Thailand.

 Meeting and greeting in Thailand

 In Thai culture, greeting someone is an act of great significance.
 The manner of greeting is determined according to the social standing of both people, and making the wrong move could cause a Thai person to lose face – this is considered a disgrace and should be avoided at all costs.
 That said, if correctly used, greetings are an opportunity to show deep respect for the Thai people.

 For a traditional Thai greeting, palms are placed together in a prayer-like gesture somewhere between the chest and the forehead.
 They are held close to the body while a small bow is made.
 The higher the hands and the lower the bow, the more respect is shown.
 This is called a wai.

 The proper etiquette is for the subordinate party to offer a wai first, with the senior person then returning the wai.
 Thai locals won't expect a foreigner to initiate a wai but if offered one, not returning it would be an insult.

 Dress in Thailand

 Outward appearances are important to Thai people.
 Here, the old saying 'dress for success' holds true.
 Thai locals appreciate foreigners who make an effort to maintain a professional and reserved appearance.
 T-shirts and shorts are acceptable for going just about anywhere, but pants and skirts should be of a modest length.
 Women should keep their chests and shoulders covered.